 ITRC Participating in People's Climate March

-The ITRC joins more than 1000 other organizations participating in the People's Climate March on September 21, 2014.
-ITRC members noticed that there were very few organizations participating in the march with a focus on mental health, so the ITRC hopes to use the opportunity to network with others and build awareness about the need to proactively address the human psychosocial reactions to climate disruption.
+The ITRC joined more than 1000 other organizations participating in the People's Climate March on September 21, 2014.
+ITRC members noticed that there were very few organizations participating in the march with a focus on mental health, so the ITRC used the opportunity to network with others and build awareness about the need to proactively address the human psychosocial reactions to climate disruption.

 ITRC members will work together to: